a-soong/1701QCA-Assessment2/index.md

 ![Image](related3.png)

 A popular interactive toy that has a simple sensor to detect the weight of the coin, and then a character that grabs the coin.
 Video attached shows the mechanisms inside.
+This relates to my porject in terms of an event happening after the coin is inserted/placed in.

 ### Related project 4 ###
 Fish Bank